-1. The factors that enable Dutch tomato growers to achieve much higher productivity than Italian and Greek growers include the following:

-Computerized, climate controlled greenhouses and soil spun from basalt and chalk that allow for precise control of humidity and nutrition and enable growers to produce their crops year round.
+1. The factors that enable Dutch tomato growers to achieve much higher productivity than Italian and Greek growers include computerized, climate controlled greenhouses and a soil spun from basalt and chalk allow for precise control of humidity and nutrition, and enables growers to produce their crops year round.

-2. The Dutch growers' supply chain is an important factor because a Dutch trading company works closely with supermarket chains in Europe so that farmers are able to sell their output in high volume, which enables Dutch farmers to match supply and demand closely.
+2. Dutch growers' supply chain is an important factor because a Dutch trading company works closely with supermarket chains in Europe so that farmers are able to sell their output in high volume, which enables Dutch farmers to match supply and demand closely.